-This post shows you how to properly trim the brisket leaving only enough fat to transform into an ethereal, delicious, crusty bark, which means the final product won’t need much trimming.
+This post shows you how to properly trim the brisket, leaving enough fat to transform into an ethereal, delicious, crusty bark, which means the final product won’t need much trimming.
 There will be a small hunk of fat left inside for structural integrity, but the rest of the fat will render and melt away while protecting the meat through the smoking process.

 You’ll learn how to season and slow smoke the brisket, starting at 250 F. Every few hours, ramp up the temperature by 10 degrees until you’ve reached the final temperature of 290 F. After the meat has reached an internal temperature of 200 F, it must rest long enough for the juices to reabsorb back into the brisket-this is key.

 For your start time, count back 12-14 hours (depending on the size of the brisket) from when you want to serve.
-In this recipe I’ll use a large 18-20lb packer-style cut brisket of prime grade black Angus beef, sourced from Creekstone Farms in Arkansas City, Kansas.
-This beef is USDA Certified, hand selected Prime Black Angus. and the cows are humanely treated and fed high quality, with state-of-the art processing.
+In this recipe, I’ll use a large 18-20lb packer-style cut brisket of prime grade black Angus beef, sourced from Creekstone Farms in Arkansas City, Kansas.
+This beef is USDA Certified, hand-selected Prime Black Angus. and the cows are humanely treated and fed high quality, with state-of-the-art processing.
 There are plenty of good sources for beef all over the country.
 You don’t need to get the ones I do, but I know my friends who read this blog, want to know.

 Choosing the Wood

 Think of wood as a seasoning.
 It reacts with meats in various ways.
-Use milder woods such as Texas Post Oak, Alder, Cherry, Peach or Apple for brisket since the smoking time is so long.
+Use milder woods such as Texas Post Oak, Alder, Cherry, Peach, or Apple for brisket since the smoking time is so long.
 True Central Texas BBQ uses only Texas Post Oak.

 There are no rules here.
 Mix the woods to come up with your own special smokey taste.
 On the BBQ circuit, cooks are playing around with the portions and mixes of woods to come up with unique flavors.
 The technique for the brisket outlined here is the same, but the end product varies.

-Master the basic setup for smoking brisket before adding additional rubs, injections and other types of enhancers.
+Master the basic setup for smoking brisket before adding additional rubs, injections, and other types of enhancers.
 Since I’ve been doing this for decades on a commercial level, I’ve found that starting at 250 degrees works best.
 When I ramp up the heat in stages (10 degrees), the heat slowly penetrates to the center of the brisket without damaging the outside from too much initial heat.

 A Word on Smokers

-Smokers are expensive and there are many types out there.
+Smokers are expensive, and there are many types out there.
 Do your research.
-It is possible to get great results on a common Weber grill with a tight fitting lid.
-Traditional Texas BBQ is done on an offset or New Braunfels BBQ rig (otherwise known as Stick Burners) which can get pretty big depending on your needs.
+It is possible to get great results on a common Weber grill with a tight-fitting lid.
+Traditional Texas BBQ is done on an offset or New Braunfels BBQ rig (otherwise known as Stick Burners), which can get pretty big depending on your needs.
 Most are mounted on wheeled axle trailers so you can move them from place to place, though smaller ones built for home use are available.
-Using an offset BBQ is the purest form of Texas style BBQ, however stick burners are susceptible to the weather and the conditions around them.
-Because they are not insulated, cooking in the rain, wind or cold winter takes extra skill.
+Using an offset BBQ is the purest form of Texas-style BBQ; however, stick burners are susceptible to the weather and the conditions around them.
+Because they are not insulated, cooking in the rain, wind, or cold winter takes extra skill.

-I’m using a charcoal smoker which I start with premium hardwood charcoal for optimum flavor.
+I’m using a charcoal smoker, which I start with premium hardwood charcoal for optimum flavor.
 Once I have a good bed of coals going, I will feed my smoker premium cured Texas post oak throughout my brisket cook.
 My particular smoker is heavily insulated to keep the heat in and provide for a very efficient cook, regardless of the outside conditions.
 Living in the cold, windy mountains of Utah, an insulated smoker makes cooking much easier.
 My rig is a Fatboy II, Backwoods Smoker.
-Other similar smokers in this group are Big Green Egg, and Kamado Japanese smokers.
+Other similar smokers in this group are Big Green Egg and Kamado Japanese smokers.

 If you can, supplement your smoker with a BBQ Guru computer control w/adapter.
-Smoking much less tedious with this device and I can hold a perfect temperature throughout the entire cook.
+Smoking much less tedious with this device, and I can hold a perfect temperature throughout the entire cook.
 Wild temperature fluctuations can hurt the overall results with something that takes this long to cook.
-The good news is that they make a computer controlled device for almost any commercial smoker sold on the market, so check them out.
+The good news is that they make a computer-controlled device for almost any commercial smoker sold on the market, so check them out.

 Electric Pellet or Box Smokers:

-Vertical smokers include Barrel, Weber and Masterbuilt, and are usually sold at hardware stores.
+Vertical smokers include Barrel, Weber, and Masterbuilt and are usually sold at hardware stores.
 These can be fired by propane or electric and use shaved wood chips on an iron plate.
-Since the propane or electric element can be controlled, these offer another good option for entry level smoking.
+Since the propane or electric element can be controlled, these offer another good option for entry-level smoking.
 They are far more affordable than the smokers mentioned above, but only some have a water pan which is essential to keep the interior moist during smoking.
 Likewise, they typically aren’t insulated.